geanes/kidstats/README.md

 kidstats
 ========

-Shiny application to make sub-adult age estimations based on long-bone measurements using MARS models.
+Shiny application to make sub-adult age and sex estimations based on long-bone measurements using MARS and FDA models respectively.

+Kidstats works best with RStudio (http:://www.rstudio.com) which works well with `shiny` and includes *pandoc*.

 Installation:
 -------------